 Becoming A Client Of The Firm

 If you've never met with a lawyer before for any issue, you may be apprehensive about reaching out to discuss your most personal problems.
 We know this isn't easy.
-We work with people every day who are in very difficult positions and care deeply about what is going on in their case.
+We work with people every day who are in very difficult positions and care deeply about what is going on in their cases.
 We aren't here to judge you.
-We are here to help you get back on your feet and get ready to face the new challenges that you will experience after your case has resolved.
+We are here to help you get back on your feet and get ready to face the new challenges that you will experience after your case has been resolved.

 The Los Angeles-based law firm of TRABOLSI | LEVY | GABBARD LLP, has helped many people successfully resolve their California family law issues.
 Below is some general information about the first stages of the process, so that you can get a little more familiar with taking those initial steps in reaching out to us.
 If you want to know more about what we can do for you, just give us a call at 310-453-6226.